Gallstone Pancreatitis: Causes, Symptoms, and Treatments

 Supportive care includes:

-- Administering of IV fluids to address possible dehydration and rebuild blood volume.
+- IV fluids should be administered to address possible dehydration and rebuild blood volume.

 - Pain management through injection or oral medications.

-- Allowing for the bowel to rest.
+- Allowing the bowel to rest.
 This means not eating normally until the pancreas is stable.
-In some cases, nutrition is provided through a nasogastric tube or by increase glucose content in the IV fluids.
+Sometimes, nutrition is provided through a nasogastric tube or by increasing glucose content in the IV fluids.

 - Medication to deal with nausea and vomiting.